Liam-Zhou/chuwa1206/ShortQuestions/hw1.md

+1. list the git commands you learned

+   git init\
+   git clone \<url>\
+   git checkout \<branch>

-1. What is the basic steps to init a git repo in you local ?
+2. What is the basic steps to init a git repo in you local ?

    git init

-2. How to clone a repo from Github ?
+3. How to clone a repo from Github ?

    git clone \<url\>

-3. How to create a new branch and checkout to that branch ?
+4. How to create a new branch and checkout to that branch ?

    git branch \<branch_name>\
    git checkout \<branch_name>

-4. How to merge the branch_test to master branch in command ? show me the commands
+5. How to merge the branch_test to master branch in command ? show me the commands

    git checkout master\
    git merge branch_test

-5. How to stash your new code before leaving branch branch_learn_stash and pop your stash when you checkout back to \*\*branch_learn_stash ? try commands way and intellij way.
+6. How to stash your new code before leaving branch branch_learn_stash and pop your stash when you checkout back to \*\*branch_learn_stash ? try commands way and intellij way.

    git stash\
    git stash pop

-6. How do you understand PR is based on Branch?
+7. How do you understand PR is based on Branch?

    We can submit PR to any branches.

-7. What is maven role ? what it be used to do ?
+8. What is maven role ? what it be used to do ?

    Maven is used for managing dependencies and building projects.

-8. What is the lifecycle of maven? could you tell me the details ?
+9. What is the lifecycle of maven? could you tell me the details ?

    - prepare-resources